arunsharma4084/arunsharma4084/README.md

 - 👋 Hi, I’m Arun Sharma
 - 👀 I’m interested in Full Stack Web Development.
-- I have learned HTML, CSS, Javascript, React, NodeJS, Express, Mongodb, styled-components, CanvasAPI.
+- I have learned HTML, CSS, Javascript, React, NodeJS, Express, Mongodb, styled-components, CanvasAPI, Typescript and TailwindCSS.
 - I have made a fully solo project called Taskify.
 You can view my project at https://taskify-as4084.web.app/ and view the code at https://github.com/arunsharma4084/taskify.
 - I am looking for any freelancing work in the above given technologies so I can earn some extra income.
 - 💞️ I’m also looking to collaborate on any full stack project involving the above technologies I know or other projects with include these technologies along with some other frame work, library or language which is easy and quick to learn.